FAS working to lower ticket prices for Singapore football matches after fan outcry

 Ticket prices for international friendlies on Nov 14 and Nov 18 at the National Stadium ranged from S$12 (US$8.90) to S$40 for seats in three categories, before ticketing fees.
 Hospitality tickets cost S$150 before fees.

 Category 3 seats were those in the west zone of the stadium which were located behind one goal.
-Category 1 tickets were for seats directly facing the pitch.
+Category 1 tickets were for seats along one of the touchlines.

 This price range was largely the same as that for Singapore’s World Cup qualifier against South Korea earlier in the year, also held at the stadium.
 Ticket prices for the match, which was attended by 49,097, ranged from S$10 to S$40 across five categories before ticketing fees.